-Between March 2014 and September 2021 we were designated a Teaching School during that time we worked closely with other schools providing support and training.
+Between March 2014 and September 2021, we were designated a Teaching School during that time we worked closely with other schools providing support and training.
 We are a National Support School and our Head teacher, Mrs Morley has worked as a National Leader of Education for many years.
-Miss Holehouse (our Deputy Headteacher) is an ECT Local Facilitator training new teachers and their mentors from across the county.
 We also lead Primary Networks for subject leaders across our local area.